History Files

 In 1845, Matthias Alexander Castrén (1813-1852) took part in a grand expedition to Siberia, known as the 'Second Kamchatka Expedition'.
 This was a highly valuable exercise in terms of exploring Siberia, so much so that it became known as the Great Northern Expedition.

 Its main task was the discovery of a sea route to the Americas and an estimation of its relations with Asia, but Castrén was there to provide linguistic and ethnographic expertise.
 He wanted to determine which of the indigenous peoples of Siberia were related to the Finns.
-He visited the Ostyaks (Khantys) and the Voguls (Mansi), plus the Nenets, Nganasans, and Enets (all three being Northern Samoyed Uralic-speakers who fulfilled Castrén's objective), and the Selkups (Southern Samoyed Uralic-speakers), along with the Kets, the Evenks (Evenkis, who are closely related to the Evens) the Khakas, the Tuvans, the Kamas, and the Buryats in order to gather material.
+He visited the Ostyaks (Khantys) and the Voguls (Mansi), plus the Nenets, Nganasans, and Enets (all three being Northern Samoyed Uralic-speakers who fulfilled Castrén's objective), and the Selkups (Southern Samoyed Uralic-speakers), along with the Kets, the Evenks (Evenkis, who are closely related to the Evens) the Khakas, the Tuvans, the Kamas, and the Buryats (or Buriats) in order to gather material.

 He travelled across almost the whole of Siberia, except for the Russian Far East.
 As a result, he developed grammar and dictionaries for thirteen languages of the indigenous peoples of the region.